 Ashden are pleased to announce that a team of LESS CO2 mentors will be taking over and delivering the LESS CO2 as a paid-for service from September 2021.
 Contact Richard Smith at School Energy Efficiency to find out more.

 Ashden have come to this decision due to the last 18 months of restrictions, which allows us to focus on the thriving Let’s Go Zero campaign.
 We look forward to both programmes going from strength to strength, as schools need help to save carbon, now more than ever.

-We also recommend that schools who are looking for support use Transform Our World – A community of teachers using free resources to empower students and inspire climate action in schools.
-For energy-focused support we also recommend Energy Sparks and the Green Schools Project.
+You can also find further teaching support at Transform Our World – a community of teachers using free resources to empower students and inspire climate action in schools.
+For energy-focused support, we also recommend Energy Sparks and the Green Schools Project.

-Through a series of half day workshops spread through the year, peer mentoring, expert advice and resources, staff were empowered and equipped to make changes and improvements to their school to reduce their energy usage, save money on bills and lower their CO2 emissions.
+Through four half-day workshops spread across the academic year, peer mentoring, expert advice and resources, staff are empowered and equipped to make changes and improvements to their school.
+As a result, they reduce their energy usage, save money on bills and lower their CO2 emissions.

-Schools were linked together into a geographically close ‘cluster’.
-Each cluster brought together teachers, bursars and school managers for a year-long energy saving programme that includes workshops covering energy saving, from recording meter readings to behaviour change for staff and students, and incorporating energy-related sustainability issues into the curriculum.
+Schools link together into a geographically close ‘cluster’.
+Each cluster brings together teachers, bursars, site teams and school managers for a year-long energy saving programme.
+This includes: workshops covering energy saving tips; recording and analysing meter data; behaviour change for staff and students; and incorporating energy-related sustainability issues into the curriculum.

-As well as saving energy and money, LESS CO2 helped children in primary and secondary schools take more responsibility in the running of their school and made students and staff more aware of the impact they have, through the use of energy, on the environment.
+As well as saving energy and money, LESS CO2 helps children in primary and secondary schools take more responsibility in the running of their school.
+Students and staff become more aware of the impact they have on the environment through the use of energy.

-The programme also worked closely with energy officers within local councils to help their schools make significant reductions in their energy use, and hence save money on their ongoing energy bills.
+LESS CO2 also work closely with energy officers in local councils and academy trusts to help their group of schools make significant reductions in energy use, saving money on their energy bills every day.

 Stay up to date